track-asia/trackasia-native/docs/src/design/expressions.md

 );
 ```

-**To render the built expression, Trackasia GL Native uses expression
+**To render the built expression, TrackAsia GL Native uses expression
-parsers.** **Expression parsers are written in Trackasia GL Native Core
+parsers.** **Expression parsers are written in TrackAsia GL Native Core
 (in C++).** Each expression outputs an *EvaluationResult* class.
 Resolving an *EvaluationResult* can be deferred.
 As in, the result of an
 expression can be computed only when its necessary to be computed in